syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## RowDropping

-`RowDropping` event triggers when the row elements are dropping on the target element.
-You can cancel the dropping action using this event.
+`RowDropping` event triggers when the row elements are being dropped on to the target element.

+> The dropping action can be cancelled by setting the `Cancel` argument of the `RowDropping` event to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids